Rhinecliff station

 The original Rhinebeck station opened with the Hudson River Railroad in 1851.
 It was relocated south a year later to resolve a dispute with the Rhinecliff–Kingston ferry; the village of Rhinecliff grew around the new location.
 The Rhinebeck and Connecticut Railroad (R&C) opened in 1875, prompting the station to be renamed Rhinecliff.
 The New York Central Railroad (NYC), successor to the Hudson River Railroad, expanded the line to four tracks in 1910–1914.
 The project included a new Rhinecliff station with a brick station building and two island platforms.
 Passenger service on the former R&C ended in 1928 and the line was abandoned in 1938.

 NYC passenger service declined in the mid-20th century; the east platform was removed after the line was reduced to two tracks in 1962.
 The NYC merged into Penn Central in 1968, and Amtrak took over passenger service in 1971.
 Amtrak gradually added service; by 2000, Rhinecliff was served by 13 daily round trips.
 Rhinecliff station was added to the National Register of Historic Places in 1979 as a contributing property to the Sixteen Mile District, which became part of the Hudson River Historic District in 1990.
 The station building closed in 2022 for a two-year renovation.
 A project to build a longer, accessible high-level platform is planned.
-One Hudson Line round trip is planned to be extended to with Rhinecliff in 2026.